This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

-When it comes to picking apples at the grocery store or farmers market, definitely try to buy organic apples.
-Unfortunately, the Environmental Working Group lists apples on the “Dirty Dozen” list of most chemically sprayed fruits and veggies for the past eight years in a row.
-(17) Research in 2015 showed that apples were the fruit/veggie with the highest number of pesticides among 48 different kinds that were studied!
-(18)
+When it comes to picking apples at the grocery store or farmers market, definitely try to buy organic types.
+Unfortunately, the Environmental Working Group lists apples on the “Dirty Dozen” list of most chemically sprayed fruits and veggies on a nearly yearly basis.

-Store apples in the refrigerator to keep them fresh for longer.
+Shop for organic apples, and then store them in the refrigerator to keep them fresh for longer.
 They have a pretty long shelf life and last for several weeks on average.
-That means they’re good to pick up at the grocery store whether you need them right away or not.

 Many of the antioxidants found in apples are considered delicate.
-They are preserved best when the apples are eaten raw or lightly cooked.
-High temperatures can negatively impact an apple’s nutrients.
-Try to avoid any packaged foods made with apple.
-Instead use them in your own kitchen in a variety of ways that require little or no cooking.
+They are preserved best when eaten raw or lightly cooked.
+High temperatures can negatively impact their nutrients.

 Here are a few apple recipes to try:

 - Apple Quinoa and Kale Salad Recipe